John-Lin/ovs-cni/kubernetes/README.md

 - install kubelet kubeadm kubectl
 - download CNI and CNI plugins binaries with version 0.6.0 and replace the old one.
 - download OVS CNI plugins source
+- build the ovs-cni binary and copy to `/opt/cni/bin/`

 in each virtual machine.